braph-software/MemoryCapacity/README.md

 #### Example

-1. An example dataset that will allow the user to perform these steps can be created by running the script [create_data_memorycapacity.m](https://github.com/braph-software/MemoryCapacity/blob/gv/memorycapacity/create_data_memorycapacity.m).
+1. An example dataset that will allow the user to perform these steps can be created by running the script [create_data_memorycapacity.m](https://github.com/braph-software/MemoryCapacity/blob/develop/memorycapacity/create_data_memorycapacity.m).
 This script will create two groups of subjects and the associated atlas files.
 Each subject has a weighted random connectivity matrix with a mean nodal degree of 4, which has been derived using the Watts–Strogatz model (group 1 uses a rewiring probability of 0.3 and group 2 has a rewiring probability of 0.85).
 After running the code, the data will be created in braph2memorycapacity/pipelines/memorycapacity/Example Data memory capacity.
-2. Run [example_memorycapacity.m](https://github.com/braph-software/MemoryCapacity/blob/gv/memorycapacity/example_memorycapacity.m).
+2. After creating the example data, run [example_memorycapacity.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2memorycapacity/pipelines/memorycapacity/example_memorycapacity.m).
 This is an example file demonstrating how to perform steps 4-8 above.

 ### Usage through BRAPH 2.0 Graphical User Inerfaces
 The Memory capacity pipeline can also be used via the graphical interfaces integrated within BRAPH 2.0.
 Currently, the interfaces allow the calculation and plotting of group averaged global and nodal memory capacitie (single subject calculations can only be performed through the command line).
 1. <b>Open</b> the [braph2memorycapacity](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2memorycapacity) folder.
-2.	<b>Execute</b> the [braph2mc.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2mc/braph2mc.m) script in MATLAB.
+2.	<b>Execute</b> the [braph2.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2memorycapacity/braph2.m) script in MATLAB.
 This script loads BRAPH 2.0 and all related dependencies.
 3. On the main GUI, <b>select</b> the "Pipeline Memory Capacity Analysis WU" and <b>open</b> this pipeline by pressing the button <button>"Open Pipeline Memory Capacity Analysis WU ..."</button>.
 4.	<b>This action opens an interface</b> with different sections that will guide the user through the different steps of the analyses (defining and ploting brain atlas, uploading a group, defining an analysis, and calculating the measures).